mulu/mulu.github.io/docs/api_overview.md

 To search for an offer, provide the offer ID as specified by its offer feed.

-Return product mentions for the offer `SKU123` from _any_ product source:
+Return product mentions for the offer ID `SKU123` from _any_ offer feed:

     GET /2/mention/search?apiKey=ExampleAPIKey
-                         &offer=SKU123
+                         &offerId=SKU123

 Note that in practice, the major retailers use different style offer IDs, so an offer ID tends to appear in at most one offer feed.
 However, you can specify an offer feed.

-Return product mentions for the offer `SKU123` from offer feed `MYSTORE`:
+Return product mentions for the offer ID `SKU123` from offer feed `MYSTORE`:

     GET /2/mention/search?apiKey=ExampleAPIKey
-                         &offer=SKU123
+                         &offerId=SKU123
                          &offerFeed=MYSTORE

-Return product mentions for offers `SKU123` or `SKU456` from offer feed `MYSTORE`:
+Return product mentions for offer IDs `SKU123` or `SKU456` from offer feed `MYSTORE`:

     GET /2/mention/search?apiKey=ExampleAPIKey
-                         &offer=SKU123
+                         &offerId=SKU123
-                         &offer=SKU456
+                         &offerId=SKU456
                          &offerFeed=MYSTORE

-Return product mentions from a specific publisher for offer `SKU123` from offer feed `MYSTORE`
+Return product mentions from a specific publisher for offer ID `SKU123` from offer feed `MYSTORE`

     GET /2/mention/search?apiKey=ExampleAPIKey
                          &documentUrlPrefix=http://www.example.com/
-                         &offer=SKU123
+                         &offerId=SKU123
                          &offerFeed=MYSTORE

 #### Date Searches

-Return product mentions for the offer `SKU123` from offer feed `MYSTORE` only if found between midnight January 1, 2014 and July 1, 2014 in a specific time zone:
+Return product mentions for the offer ID `SKU123` from offer feed `MYSTORE` only if found between midnight January 1, 2014 and July 1, 2014 in a specific time zone:

     GET /2/mention/search?apiKey=ExampleAPIKey
-                         &offer=SKU123
+                         &offerId=SKU123
                          &offerFeed=MYSTORE
-                         &minModifiedDate=2014-01-01T00:00:00.000-07:00
+                         &minModifiedDate=2014-01-01T00:00:00-07:00
-                         &maxModifiedDate=2014-07-01T00:00:00.000-07:00
+                         &maxModifiedDate=2014-07-01T00:00:00-07:00

 ## Understanding the JSON Response